 When can I apply for financial aid?

 Every year, both the FAFSA and TASFA open October 1.
 This is the earliest date you can apply to receive aid during the upcoming school year.
-Financial aid is offered on a first-come, first-served basis, so try to file your application as soon as possible after October 1.
+State and colleges use financial aid application information to award their own grants, scholarships, and loans, so you should aim to submit your application as soon as possible after the application opens.
 This will improve your chances of qualifying for the most grant, scholarship, and work-study aid.

 There are three major financial aid deadlines to mark in your calendar: